Top

 The free festival is hosted by the Georgetown County Parks and Rec Department and coordinated by VibeTime.

-“We invite the community out to enjoy a free evening that is family friendly and won’t break the bank,” said VibeTime’s Blaine Harvey, who has organized the event every year.
+“We invite the community to come out to enjoy a free evening that is family friendly and won’t break the bank,” said VibeTime’s Blaine Harvey, who has organized the event every year.
 “This will be an affordable event with a wow factor for local families and tourists visiting the Hammock Coast from all over the United States.”

 Bocce Ball games start at 6 p.m.
 Face painters and other artists will also be set up for the public to enjoy.